david-yz-liu/memory-viz/memory-viz/README.md

 You may also specify an output path using the `--output` option (see documentation).
 If no output path is provided, the CLI will print to standard output.

+_Note_: For the `stdin` option, the CLI currently does not accept typed input from the terminal.
+Instead, use piping or other strategies to pass input to `stdin`.

 For more information, check out the project [documentation website](https://www.cs.toronto.edu/~david/memory-viz/docs/cli).

 ## Developers